Uganda Coffee Agronomy Training

-We believe agronomy training offers substantial impact for smallholder farmers for relatively low investment in terms of time and money.
+Agronomy training can substantially benefit smallholder farmers for relatively low investment in terms of time and money.
 It provides a cost-efficient way to begin improving smallholder income and wellbeing.
-And it allows us to reach a large number of farmers in a relatively short amount of time.
+And it allows to reach a large number of farmers in a relatively short amount of time.

 How it works

 Today, more than half of Uganda's 1.8 million coffee farmers still live below $3 per day.
 The average Ugandan Robusta farmer produces only 420 kg of green coffee per hectare.
-In comparison, a coffee farm in Vietnam yields 2.500 kg of coffee per hectare.
-Training on Good Agriculture Practices (GAP) offers an effective starting point to increase coffee yields and to improve livelihoods.
+In comparison, a coffee farm in Vietnam yields 2,500 kg of coffee per hectare.
+Training on GAPs offers an effective starting point to increase coffee yields and to improve livelihoods.

 Although the agronomy training of both implementing organisations do follow different approaches, they also share common themes.
 For example, a training cycle usually takes 24 months with one training session per month.
 The trainings are delivered by trainers recruited from the local community.
 The curriculum covers a broad set of GAPs for coffee husbandry in line with the coffee calendar.